Rodents

 Use bait or repellents: These can help, but make sure to keep them away from kids and pets.

-Call a pro: If traps and baits aren’t doing the trick, it’s time to contact a pest control expert.
+Call a professional: If traps and baits aren’t doing the trick, it’s time to contact a pest control expert.

 For more tips, visit the Government of Canada’s pest control page.